 Retail gasoline prices have dropped 8 cents across the state to settle at $2.23 per gallon going into the Labor Day holiday weekend, AAA Texas reported on Tuesday.

-Retail gas prices across Texas have dipped 6 cents this week to settle at $3.04 per gallon.
-Meanwhile, the national average declined a nickel to reach $3.28 per gallon.
+Retail gasoline prices across Texas have fallen 7 cents this week to settle at $2.29 per gallon.

-AAA Texas on Thursday reported that the average cost at the pump has reached $3.54 per gallon.
-That compares to the U.S. gas average of $3.65 per gallon.
+AAA Texas on Thursday reported that the statewide price at the pump was $2.23 per gallon.
+Meanwhile, drivers across the country are paying an average $2.41 per gallon.